Ph.D. 1999 with Allan Larson; postdoc 1999–2002 with Axel Meyer; postdoc 2002–2004 with James Cheverud; sabbatical 2014–2015 with Jack Sites

-2010 - present Assistant professor of Genetics, Instituto de Ciências Naturales, Universidade Fededal do Amazonas (UFAM)
+2014 – present Associate professor of Genetics, Institute of Natural Sciences, Universidade Fededal do Amazonas (UFAM)

-2005 - present Adjunct researcher of Genetics, Instituto Nacional de Pesquisas da Amazônia (INPA)
+2005 – present Adjunct researcher, Instituto Nacional de Pesquisas da Amazônia (INPA)

 I encourage and expect my students to independently develop projects and to actively engage in their research.
+I expect them to be proficient in or wiling to learn Linux and use open source software.
+I expect them to be efficient and dedicated in collecting their data, and when the opportunity arises to participate in fieldwork.
 As upcoming professionals I also encourage my students to seek sources of funding for their studies and for field research.
 During their graduate studies, I expect my students to dedicate themselves to their studies and research, and to produce high quality work suitable for publication in internationally recognized peer reviewed journals that eventually will allow them to become professionals in their chosen fields.